ToheedKhan/SwiftUIApps/SwiftUIApps_iOS 16/SwiftData.md

 `

 ## Automatic persistence
-SwiftData builds a custom schema using your models and maps their fields efficiently to the underlying storage.
-Objects managed by SwiftData are fetched from the database when needed and automatically saved at the right moment, with no additional work on your part.
-You can also take full control using the ModelContext API.
+SwiftData builds a custom schema using your models and maps their fields efficiently to the underlying storage. **Objects** managed by **SwiftData** are fetched from the database when needed and** automatically saved** at the right moment, with no additional work on your part.
+You can also take full control using the **ModelContext** API.

 ## Integrates with SwiftUI
-Use `@Query` in your SwiftUI views to fetch data.
-SwiftData and SwiftUI work together to provide live updates to your views when the underlying data changes, with no need to manually refresh the results.
+Use `@Query` in your SwiftUI views to **fetch data**.
+SwiftData and SwiftUI work together to provide live updates to your views when the underlying data changes, with **no need to manually refresh the results.**

 `